-Somesh is working as an academic staff with the ‘Managing and Financing Urban Infrastructure (MFUI)’ group at the Institute for Housing and Urban Development Studies (IHS), Erasmus University Rotterdam.
-He is involved in teaching, research, advisory and designing tailor made training programs.
-He also offer courses at the Faculty of Social Works, Erasmus University and at the Erasmus College, Rotterdam.
+Somesh is working as academic staff with the ‘Managing Infrastructure for Green Cities (MIGC)’ group at the Institute for Housing and Urban Development Studies (IHS), Erasmus University Rotterdam.
+He is involved in teaching, research, advisory and designing tailor-made training programs.
+He also offers courses at the Faculty of Social Works, Erasmus University and at the Erasmus College, Rotterdam.
 He is in-charge of the 3-months post graduate diploma course on ‘Urban Management and Development Theories (UMDT)’.
 He is also the coordinator for the professional training program on ‘Green Cities for Eco-efficiency’.
 In the past Somesh has worked with the Planning and Marketing Research Services, Bhaskaracharya Institute for Space Applications and Geo-informatics (BISAG), Indian Institute of Management Ahmedabad (IIM-A), and German International Services (GIZ-IS).

 |Birago, D., Mensah, S. O. and Sharma, S. 2016.
 Level of service delivery of public transport and mode choice in Accra, Ghana.
 Transportation Research Part F, pp. 1-17|